Shaddadi/Facet-Vertex-FFNN/README.md

 ```
 It will generate the result of our method in Table 1, Table 2, Figure 3 and Figure 4 in the paper.

-***caution*** The test on ACAS Xu Property 7 and Netwrok1_9 is disabled because its computation time is over 30 minutes.
+***Caution*** The test on ACAS Xu Property 7 and Netwrok1_9 is disabled because its computation time is over 30 minutes.
 Please run following command if you are intesested in running this instance
 ```bash
 cd examples/ACASXu
 python3 main.py --property 7 --n1 1 --n2 9